There's a lot of he said, she said going around about breast implants.

 Straight up this is totally not true!
 Just because breast augmentation is a common surgery does not mean any surgeon can perform it.

-It takes years of training and experience in plastic surgery to be able to perform a BA and get great results.
+It takes years of training and experience in plastic surgery to be able to perform a breast augmentation and get great results.

 Choosing a board certified surgeon is essential.